Getting Started

 sudo dnf upgrade

-If you’re using Debian, Ubuntu, Linux Mint, Pop!_OS or other Debian/Ubuntu-based distros, you would use:
+If you’re using Debian, Ubuntu, Linux Mint, Pop!_OS or other similar distros, you would use:

 sudo apt update && sudo apt upgrade